evanrupert/telebrew/README.md

 ## Usage

-In order to use telebrew you must use it in your module with:
+In order to use telebrew you must use it in your module like this:
 ```elixir
 defmodule YourModule do
   use Telebrew